jarrodCoombes/SentinalOne-Installer/README.md

 ## To Do:

  - Modify the script to download the needed installer from somewhere, probably a local server with either wget or scp
+ - Modify the script to download the config file from a remote (secure) server.
+Will need to think through the security implications of this one.